Pcarioca/npm-exercise/README.md

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash
 ```
 This command will install nvm.
-To test if nvm is installed correctly, run `nvm --version` in your terminal.
+To test if nvm is installed correctly, run `nvm --version` in **a new terminal instance**.
 You should see something like this:
 ```
 0.39.0
 ```